LuisGC/blog/README.md

 ## License

-This blog is released under the MIT license.
+This blog is released under the GNU GPL license.

-Please read the [license](LICENSE.md) for more information.
+Please read the [license](https://github.com/LuisGC/blog/blob/master/LICENSE.md) for more information.